La-Programmer/event_management_system/README.md

 An event management system that allows users to create events and send out invitation links to invitees.
 Invitees will have the capability to generate an invitation card which contains a unique QR code which will be used to verify the user when he/she goes for the event.

+This app is build using:
+   Backend: Flask for the API, Celery for task management, MySQL for the database, and Redis as the message broker for Celery.
+   Frontend: React for the user interface.

 ## SETUP

 1. Clone the github repository using the following command